WarGames: Defcon 1

 WarGames: Defcon 1 (known simply as WarGames on PC) is a video game for the PlayStation and Microsoft Windows developed by Interactive Studios and co-published by MGM Interactive and Electronic Arts (in North America, MGM Interactive solely published the game).
 Although both versions possess the same missions and content, the PlayStation version is a tactical vehicle-shooting game while the PC version is a real-time strategy game (similar to Jeff Wayne's The War of the Worlds).
 The game is loosely based on the movie WarGames; the story was scripted by John Badham, director of the original film.

 PlayStation version

 The player plays as NORAD or WOPR.
 The game takes place 20 years after the film: WOPR attempts to exterminate humanity and NORAD tries to stop it.
 During a mission the player takes control of a vehicle and can change the controls of any vehicle the team has—for example, while NORAD has heavily armored and armed tanks and aircraft, WOPR possesses exotically futuristic mechs and hovercraft.
-Vehicles can recharge ammo by obtaining powers.
-The player can command their team to send resupply on ammos, repair damage units, attack, or follow the player's main vehicle.
+Vehicles can recharge ammunition by obtaining powers.
+The player can command their team to send resupply on ammunition, repair damage units, attack, or follow the player's main vehicle.